January 29 | February 12 |

 How do I apply for a scholarship or graduate assistantship?

 Everyone who auditions as a music major is automatically considered for talent scholarships and assistantships, and no additional application is necessary.
-Only graduate students interested in auditioning for Piano Accompanying or Class Piano assistantships are required an additional audition.
+Only graduate students interested in auditioning for accompanying or group piano teaching assistantships are required to take an additional audition.
 Contact College of Music Admissions for further details.

 Is an accompanist provided?